muan/postcard.support/README.md

 #### Stamps

 Find a post office (郵局 or 中華郵政), get a number for the queue, go to the counter when your number shows on the screen, and purchase stamps.
+There is usually a dedicated English service counter.
 Language should not be a problem.
 Just show them the written cards with country clearly spelt out.

 The convenience stores (7-11 and such) "sell" stamps but it really depends on if the clerk you meet can be bothered and if they are experienced enough.
 A lot more talking is involved, but if you're desparate given post offices' limited opening times, it's worth trying.